Oceanfront restaurants see more business with beaches open

-VIRGINIA BEACH, Va (WAVY) – While Saturday was not the perfect beach day, the long weekend brings more crowds to the Virginia Beach oceanfront as the state reopens.
+VIRGINIA BEACH, Va.
+(WAVY) – While Saturday was not the perfect beach day, the long weekend brought more crowds to the Virginia Beach Oceanfront.

-That is because beaches are open and the restaurants can welcome guests outside.
+As the state begins to reopen, beaches are now open and the restaurants can welcome guests outside.

 Gabe Hurlock and her family came down here from Connecticut and she enjoyed the weather yesterday, but still has reservations about sitting down to eat at restaurants.